RedPillAnalytics/gradle-analytics/README.md

 This plugin is published to the [Gradle Plugin portal](https://plugins.gradle.org/plugin/com.redpillanalytics.gradle-analytics).

 # Analytics Files
+Gradle Analytics automatically generates files for builds, tasks, and tests.
+It generates a unique ID for each build, called the *buildid*, and generates a *buildtag* for each CI/CD build/job/pipeline so that multiple *buildid*'s from the same CI/CD workflow can be grouped together.
+It uses the [CI Detect Plugin](https://github.com/vierbergenlars/ci-detect-gradle-plugin) to automatically generate the *buildtag*, but is overridden using the Gradle property `analytics.buildTag`, usually with a `-Panalytics.buildTag` in the CD/CD configuration file.

-Gradle Analytics generates files for builds, tasks, tests, and can be extended in custom plugins to generate additional activity.
+Gradle Analytics can be extended in custom plugins to generate additional activity.
 An example is the [Gradle Confluent](https://github.com/RedPillAnalytics/gradle-confluent) plugin which generates a custom JSON file containing every KSQL statement executed by the plugin.
-It automatically generates a unique ID for each build, called the *buildid*, and generates a *buildtag* for each CI/CD build so that multiple builds from the same CI/CD workflow can be analyzed together.
-It uses the [CI Detect Plugin](https://github.com/vierbergenlars/ci-detect-gradle-plugin) to automatically generate the *buildtag*, but is overridden using the Gradle property `analytics.buildTag`, usually with a `-Panalytics.buildTag` in the CD/CD configuration file.

 # Setup